Attention Swine ExhibitorsThe Texas Animal Health Commission would like to share important information to help ensure that show hogs remain healthy.

 Porcine Epidemic Diarrhea Virus (PEDv)

 PEDv is an emerging viral disease of concern to the U.S. swine industry causing severe diarrhea and high mortality in young pigs.
-It has not been diagnosed in Texas yet, but has been found in a number of other states.
 The virus is found in manure and can be transported on contaminated trucks or trailers.
 It is not anticipated to be a disease of regulatory concern at this time, but state and federal animal health officials are assisting the swine industry with the epidemiological investigations and outreach about the disease.
 It does not affect humans or compromise food safety.
 There is no known treatment so an emphasis on establishing strong biosecurity measures is critical to minimize further spread.

 Feral swine carry diseases that pose a threat to domestic swine, cattle, humans, and other species.
 Historical test data indicates that about 10 percent of feral swine are infected with Swine Brucellosis, a disease that affects cattle and occasionally humans.
 Approximately 20 percent of feral swine may be infected with Pseudorabies (PRV) unrelated to rabies, but causes illness in hogs and affect market ability of domestic swine.